gazebosim/gz-transport/Migration.md

 1. The discovery wire protocol changed to use gz::msgs::Discovery instead of C-structs.
 The Packet.hh header file is deprecated, which contained the Header, SubscriptionMsg, and AdvertiseMessage classes.
 The version of the wire protocal has bumped from 9 to 10.
-This means Ignition Transport 8+ will not work with Gazebo Transport 7 and below.
+This means Gazebo Transport 8+ will not work with Gazebo Transport 7 and below.
     * [BitBucket pull request 403](https://osrf-migration.github.io/ignition-gh-pages/#!/ignitionrobotics/ign-transport/pull-requests/403)